OneRaynyDay/oneraynyday.github.io/_posts/2019-02-03-Computability-Theory-Introduction.md

 ---

-I haven't been writing blogposts as often as I'd like to, but mostly for the reason that I don't have a lot of time to goof around lately.
-Tiffany Kanamaru (here is her linkedin please hire her: https://www.linkedin.com/in/tiffany-kanamaru/) has requested that I write a blog and give her a shoutout so here it is.
+I haven't been writing blogposts as often as I'd like to, but mostly for the reason that I don't have a lot of time to goof around.
+Now that I have some free time, Tiff reminded me that I should write something.
 I will write more about this subject when I have the chance.

 # What is Computability Theory?